 All of the foods below can be found in Beijing restaurants.
 Our Beijing tours, almost without exception, include a chance to eat roast duck.
 You can request to eat any one of these tasty dishes, or anything else you would like to eat, when customizing your tour with our travel advisors.

 Beijing Roast Duck – Peking Duck

-Beijing Roast Duck is the epitome of Beijing cuisine and is well known both at home and abroad.
-The dish is mostly prized for the thin, crispy skin, with authentic versions of the dish serving mostly the skin and little meat.
+Beijing roast duck is the epitome of Beijing cuisine and is well known both at home and abroad.
+The dish is mostly esteemed for the thin, crispy skin, with authentic versions of the dish serving mostly skin and little meat.

-Gong Bao Ji Ding is a spicy chicken dish with peanuts and other vegetables.
+Gong bao ji ding or kung pao chicken is a spicy chicken dish with peanuts and vegetables.
 For some reason this dish is never the same from one restaurant to another.
 Perhaps this adds to its appeal, as it is very popular with foreigners.

 This dish is for potato lovers.
 The potatoes are stir-fried with green peppers and seasoning, and can be served hot or cold.

-Rolling Donkey refers to a kind of traditional Beijing snack, also known in south area of China as Rolling Horse (Ma Da Gun), with soft skin made of glutinous rice flour and the stuffing made of red pea.
+Rolling Donkey refers to a kind of traditional Beijing snack, also known in southern China as Rolling Horse (ma da gun), with a soft skin made of glutinous rice flour and a red bean stuffing.

 - A Bite of Beijing Street Snacks